 Along with desiccant to dry the TPU in your own dry box place a 60-watt utility lamp inside and close the lid.
-Leave it for whole night or entire day to get perfect print quality.back to menu ↑
+Leave it for the whole night or an entire day to get perfect print quality.back to menu ↑

 How to Dry PC?

 Polycarbonate can be dried using many methods.
 The First one is to use Oven with a set temperature of 80 to 90degC for the duration of 8-10 hours.
 For efficient drying, you can also use a food dryer.
-For printing Polycarbonate while drying it, a specialized filament dryer is an excellent option.
+For printing Polycarbonate, while drying it, a specialized filament dryer is an excellent option.
 Also, a dry box with desiccants inside is another great option.

 Let’s take an in-depth look at the best methods to dry your PC.

 - Use a food dehydrator

 With Convection Oven, the Polycarbonate filament needs to be dried at 80 to 90 degC for the duration of 8-10 hours.
 One user of a PC says that 9 hours of drying at 85 degrees gave him a great result.